andrmagg2001/andrmagg2001/README.md

 I earned my Bachelor’s degree at Sapienza University in 2023 and I expect to complete my M.Sc. in July 2026.
 After graduation, my goal is to pursue a Ph.D. at Sapienza University of Rome, continuing to work on ML-driven audio and music generation research.

-# 💫 About Me:
-I'm a Computer Scientist student at Sapienza University of Rome, at the moment I'm working on my MsC thesis, that talk about my project that is a music generation starting from a guitar loop. <br>I worked with Alten Italy, I was a software engineer that worked on Galileo GPS and also I created a comunication simulator. <br>I reach my bachelor at Sapienza in 2023, my master will be bring in July 2026.
-After that I hope that I will enter in the Ph.D program at the Sapienza University.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/https://www.instagram.com/andr_magg2001/) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/andrea-maggiore-333764281) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:andrea.maggiore12@icloud.com)